OpenVoiceOS/ovos-audio/README.md

 plugins.

-Without `extras`, you will also need to manually install, and possibly configure TTS and Audio Backend modules as described below.
+Without `extras`, you will also need to manually install, and possibly configure TTS modules as described below.

 # Configuration